abdosami1225/Titanic-Dashboard/README.md

 7. **Survival Rate Heatmap** (Gender × Class)
 8. **Family Size Analysis** (Bar Chart)
 9. **Correlation Matrix** (Heatmap)

-## 🔧 Configuration

-To modify the dashboard:

-1. Edit `app.py` for layout changes
-2. Modify callback functions for interactivity
-3. Update color schemes in the color_discrete_map
-4. Add new visualizations in the layout section

 ## 📝 License